“We’re moving to containers, but should we use ECS or EKS?”

 Strong DevOps team → Either works well

-In 2025, EKS still requires more operational overhead despite AWS’s improvements.
-Organizations with limited DevOps resources often struggle with EKS’s complexity.
+EKS still requires more operational overhead in 2025, despite AWS’s improvements.
+Organizations with thin DevOps coverage often underestimate this.

 4. Application complexity